malept/flatpak-bundler/README.md

 ## Overview
 This modules allows building flatpaks programmatically from Node.
-It requires flatpak >= 0.6.13 to be installed on your system.
+It requires Node 8 or above and flatpak >= 0.6.13 to be installed on your system.

 Under the hood, this is just a wrapper for the [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder) tool with some extra sugar added.